seapagan/sqliter-py/README.md

 SQLiter is a lightweight Object-Relational Mapping (ORM) library for SQLite databases in Python.
 It provides a simplified interface for interacting with SQLite databases using Pydantic models.
+The only external run-time dependency is Pydantic itself.

 It does not aim to be a full-fledged ORM like SQLAlchemy, but rather a simple and easy-to-use library for basic database operations, especially for small